July 2026

 Sloppy Joe – made on our camping gas stove

-After we finished our hike, we drove up to the Stettynskloof Dam (as promised, we’ll write about this later).
+After we finished our hike, we drove up to the Stettynskloof Dam (read here).
 We were quite shattered after our hike, and when we got back to our campsite, Berto started a fire in the hot tub so we could relax in the warm water.
 The whole valley was now bathed in sunlight – this is what we call the perfect winter’s day in South Africa.

 Green valley in bright sunlight